jansensu19/jansensu19/README.md

 - I'm graduated from STMIK Mikroskil Medan, Indonesia with a Bachelor of Technology (S1)

-- Currently learning Angular, TypeScript, Serverless
+- Currently learning Angular, TypeScript, React, RxJs

 ## Language & Tools Familiar With